 My teaching career started in 1997, back when there was time for creativity in the classroom and children still had active imaginations.
 Classrooms had dramatic play areas, sinks were filled with wet paint brushes, and “developmentally appropriate” was the buzz phrase to use in an interview.
 I have been around long enough to watch the educational pendulum swing back and forth a few times, but sadly never back to the time when kids could be kids.

 After student teaching in kindergarten, my very first teaching assignment was in second grade.
 I loved (and still love) that age group!
 After a shift in enrollment, I was moved to first grade and became a first to second grade looping teacher.
 It was such a wonderful experience to watch my students grow across the span of two years.
-Those first seven years in the primary grades gave me a very strong foundation for later becoming the third grade teacher that I am today.
-I have been teaching third grade now in the same classroom for eleven years, for a total of eighteen years!
+Those first seven years in the primary grades gave me a very strong foundation for becoming a third grade teacher at the center of my career.
+I spent 14 years as a third grade teacher, before transitioning into my current role as a K-5 gifted specialist.

 I am generally a very positive person.
 I am passionate about teaching and love the children I teach.
 Lately, the state of education has given me lots to worry about.
 I feel that data crunching, standards, and testing have become obstacles to meaningful teaching.
 Real, live kids have become numbers, not people.
 It is very, very concerning.